-Net cash provided by (used in) investing activities totaled approximately \$306,000 and (\$539,000) for the years ended April 30, 2018 and 2017, respectively.
-During the year ended April 30, 2018 cash provided by investing activities consisted of net proceeds received from the sale of the Dataram memory business offset by the acquisition of mineral rights.
-During the year ended April 30, 2017, cash used in investing activities was used to purchase a note receivable and for the acquisition of mineral rights.
+Net cash provided by investing activities totaled approximately \$0 and \$306,000 for the year ended April 30, 2019 and 2018, respectively.
+During the year ended April 30, 2018, cash provided by investing activities consisted of net proceeds of approximately \$326,000 from the sale of a business previously treated as a discontinued operation and approximately \$20,000 cash invested in a note receivable.